smalone11/feed-reader/README.md

 ## Features

-* Clicking on any of the black titles will link you to the article.
+* Clicking on any of the article titles will link you to the article.

 * Clicking on the hamburger symbol in the top left will both open and close the sidebar.